Mudhal Nee Mudivum Nee: Development

 In April 2018, music composer Darbuka Siva announced his debut as a director, with the project being produced by Sameer Bharat Ram of Super Talkies.
 Stating about his directorial debut with his original script, Siva stated that he had working experience because he has worked extensively with budding directors, also adding that he will simultaneously continue to compose music for other films.
 Sameer described it as "coming-of-age film featuring a bunch of new talent," adding that a casting call for the film had been put out on social media.

 Filming

 The makers officially announced the film with a tentative title MNMN in May 2019, with a principal launch also held the same day.
 In August 2019, the makers had completed the first schedule of shooting, which was held predominantly in and around Chennai.
 Principal photography wrapped in November 2019.
-On 4 November 2019, a day after the film's shooting got completed, Darbuka Siva announced the major technicians of the film's crew members; with himself composing the music, he also brought the key technicians of the film, which included Sujith Sarang, Sreejith Sarang, Thamarai as the cinematographer, editor and lyricist along with other crew members, and on 8 November, the makers officially announced the film's title as Mudhal Nee Mudivum Nee, derived from one of the verses of his composition "Maruvaarthai" from Enai Noki Paayum Thota (2019).
+On 4 November 2019, a day after the film's shooting got completed, Darbuka Siva announced the major technicians of the film's crew members; with himself composing the music, he also brought the key technicians of the film, which included Sujith Sarang, Sreejith Sarang, Thamarai as the cinematographer, editor and lyricist along with other crew members, and on 8 November, the makers officially announced the film's title as Mudhal Nee Mudivum Nee, derived from a lyric from his composition "Maruvaarthai" from Enai Noki Paayum Thota (2019).